 Green Giant’s signature shade is a staple across its Pinterest feed.
 Equal parts product shots and recipes, the brand’s boards are a tribute to the power of vegetables and their many uses.
 Fans love the “Veggie Swap-Ins™,” “Holiday Traditions,” and “No Oven Needed” boards that highlight simple hacks to turn Green Giant products into family-friendly meals for every occasion.
 Innovative animations and video help the brand’s Pins stand out on an otherwise static feed and draw Pinners to their logo-filled profile.

 Sometimes you need to cover a number of demographics at once, and that means leveraging all the tools in your kit to reach them.
-Dash Hudson’s Scheduler allows you to set and forget your posts for Instagram, Twitter, Pinterest, and Facebook, with a post duplication functionality that makes cross-channel scheduling a breeze.
-Enjoy a host of tools to streamline the content selection process for channels like TikTok and Amazon—leaving you time to focus on crushing your creative and tracking the metrics that matter.
+Dash Hudson’s Scheduler allows you to set and forget your posts for Instagram, TikTok, Twitter, Pinterest, and Facebook, with a post duplication functionality that makes cross-channel scheduling a breeze.
+Enjoy a host of tools expertly designed for cross-channel campaigns and the content selection process, leaving you time to focus on crushing your creative and tracking the metrics that matter.
 When it comes to social media for food brands, that’s something we can raise a glass to.

 While there is no definitive answer to which social media platform is best for food brands, there are a couple of front runners.
 With the rise of social entertainment, users want to be entertained, and that means by their food too.
 So platforms like TikTok, Instagram and YouTube, which have a specific focus on quick, entertaining short-form content are a great place for food brands to start in 2023.